Georgia SR-22 Insurance: Cost, Rates, Duration, Filing, SR-22A, Non-Owner

 What is the cheapest SR-22 insurance in Georgia?

-The cheapest SR-22 insurance usually comes from big companies that specialize in high risk drivers, including state minimum coverage companies.
+Insurers that specialize in high-risk drivers usually offer the cheapest SR-22 insurance.
+State-minimum coverage policies keep the cost lowest.
 Shopping around and comparing quotes is important since rates vary by carrier.
 Higher deductibles, continuous coverage and taking a defensive driving course can help lower costs.

 What happens if I let my SR-22 lapse?